arunkpv/vsd-hdp/docs/Day6.md

 ![D6_ABI_load_loop_subroutines](/docs/images/D6_ABI_load_loop_subroutines.png)
 <br>

-## Lab 2: Run the above C program on a RISC-V CPU
+## 6.2 Lab: Simulate the above C program on a RISC-V CPU
 For this exercise, we will use the design files from the following GitHub repository: [https://github.com/kunalg123/riscv_workshop_collaterals.git](https://github.com/kunalg123/riscv_workshop_collaterals.git)
 Execute the following file from shell: